Bedrock-OSS/bedrock-wiki/docs/items/item-events.md

 The complete use event requires the [`minecraft:use_modifiers`](/items/item-components#use-modifiers) component to be active on your item to trigger.
 :::

-This event will be called when an item containing this component's use duration was completed.
+This event will be called when the use duration of the item containing this component is completed.

 <CodeHeader>minecraft:item > components</CodeHeader>